MetaLang/d-articles/std variant is everything cool about d.md

     (bool   b) => writeln("bool: ", b),
 );
 ```
+<sup>_**Note:** Unlike the C++ version, the error message you get when you accidentally leave out a function to handle one of the types is comprehendable by mere mortals.
+[Check it out for yourself](https://run.dlang.io/is/ROA9Ac)._</sup>

 And in a puff of efficiency, we've completely obviated all this machinery that C++ requires for `std::visit`, and greatly
 simplified our users' lives.
 As a bonus, this looks very similar to the built-in pattern matching syntax that you find
 in many up-and-coming languages that take inspiration from their functional forebears, but is implemented completely _in user code_.

-That's very powerful.
+That's powerful.

-<sup>_**Note:** Unlike the C++ version, the error message you get when you accidentally leave out a function to handle one of the types is comprehendable by mere mortals.
-[Check it out for yourself](https://run.dlang.io/is/ROA9Ac)._</sup>

 ## Other considerations